Saturday, April 7, 2012

 In theory, this is cute.
 In actual practice, I find it grossly offensive.
 It trivializes the event the song commemorates.
 My first visit for a Yanks-O's game was on September 11, 2004.
 As Baltimore was still (for 3 more weeks, anyway) the closest MLB team to D.C., they had Pentagon rescue workers throw out the ceremonial first ball to some Yankees, representing New York and the World Trade Center.
 But when they sang the "O!"
 I said, "Not today, people!"
 They still do it.

 To make matters worse, this is done at other sporting events.
-I heard it last fall when Rutgers went down to the University of Maryland to play football.
-I understand: While the College Park campus is inside the Capital Beltway, UM wouldn't be the athletic powerhouse it's become without kids from Baltimore.
+I heard it in September 2009 when Rutgers went down to the University of Maryland to play football.
+I understand: While the College Park campus is inside the Capital Beltway, UM wouldn't be the athletic powerhouse it's become without kids from Baltimore City and Baltimore County.
 I heard it in the summer of 2006 when the Yankees played the Washington Nationals game in an Interleague game at Robert F. Kennedy Stadium, and I heard it again that fall when I went to see the New Jersey Devils play the Washington Capitals at the Verizon Center.

 Baltimore doesn't have an NHL team, and never has, although they briefly had the Baltimore Claws in the World Hockey Association.
 And a lot of Nats fans grew up with the O's as their MLB team, and old habits die hard.
 But the D.C.-area natives booed the hell out of the "O!" shouters at both the Nats game and the Caps game.
 (At the former, the Nats trailed the Yankees 8-2 but came back to win, 9-8, oy; at the latter, the Devils embarrassed the Caps, 4-1.)